solliancenet/microsoft-mysql-developer-guide/artifacts/06-02-FunctionApp-Python/README.md

 ## Troubleshooting

-- If your Function App works locally, but fails in the cloud, ensure that the Azure environment is configured properly:
+- If the Function App works locally, but fails in the cloud, ensure that the Azure environment is configured properly:
   - The `requirements.txt` file must reference the MySQL Python connector
   - The Flexible Server instance must provide access to all Azure resources
   - The Azure Function Apps instance must be using extension version `4`, as that is the what the local core tools support